 Written by Jody Segrave-Daly, MS, RN, IBCLC

-As a veteran NICU, nursery nurse and lactation consultant, I have taken care of and fed thousands of babies over the years.
-When working in the special care nursery, babies were always fed according to their weight and cumulative losses, to determine their caloric requirements for intake amounts and optimal nourishment.
-For example, term babies who are admitted to the NICU from complications of not receiving enough colostrum are immediately fed based on their weight, usually about 60-80 ml/kg/day (typically 15-30 ml) every 2-3 hours.
-When allowed to feed on demand, newborns will typically take increased volumes eagerly and demonstrate feeding satisfaction and comfort because the newborn stomach is at least four times larger than what is taught.
+As a veteran NICU, nursery nurse, and lactation consultant, I have cared for and fed thousands of babies over the past 32 years.
+When working in the special care nursery, babies are fed according to their weight and cumulative losses to determine their caloric requirements for intake amounts and optimal nourishment.
+For example, term babies admitted to the NICU from complications of hypoglycemia (low blood sugar) are immediately fed based on their weight, usually about 60-80 ml/kg/day (typically 15-30 ml) every 2-3 hours.
+Newborns fed 15-30 ml will likely have their insufficient feeding complications stabilized and demonstrate feeding satisfaction and comfort because the newborn stomach is at least four times larger than what is taught.

 The Myth of the Newborn Stomach Size: Where Did it Come From?

 I started my research with my non-clinical hat on and turned to Google since this is where my patients typically go first.
-When I did a Google search for newborn stomach sizes there were over 868 thousand links!
+When I did a Google search for newborn stomach sizes, there were over 868 thousand links!
 I was led to a plethora of visual images depicting newborn stomach size.
-Some of the most popular images were the belly ball models that lactation consultants wear on their lanyards so they can visually educate new mothers how big their newborn’s stomach size “is.”
+Some of the most popular images were the belly ball models that lactation consultants wear on their lanyards to visually educate new mothers about how big their ‘newborn’s stomach size is.’

-I was in disbelief knowing our most trusted breastfeeding experts were wearing and using, proudly I might say very inaccurate, dangerous and non-evidence based tools that are used in hospitals.
+I was in absolute disbelief knowing our most trusted lactation consultants were selling, wearing and using, proudly I might say very inaccurate, dangerous and non-evidence based tools that are used in hospitals.
 I quickly began to understand that ‘belly bead’ models are lucrative merchandise to sell!

-Clinical hat back on, I dug into the science behind these belly balls.
-In the 2008 Journal of Human Lactation I found a published article that revealed a completely different utility for belly ball models.
+With my clinical hat back on, I dug into the science behind these belly balls.
+In the 2008 Journal of Human Lactation, I found a published article that revealed a completely different utility for belly ball models.

 Marble/ball models are often used to represent newborn stomach capacity; however, their accuracy has not been determined:

 “Measurement of infant stomach capacity has been attempted for over 100 years.
-Exact volumes cannot be standardized, but data suggest that anatomic stomach capacity and physiologic stomach capacity vary widely.”
-In addition, “It is important to note that because a wide range of feeding volumes on day 1 (1.1-20.4 mL) and day 3 (13.1-103.3 mL) has been reported, and the reasons for these variances are unclear, it may be best to simply acknowledge that feeding volumes vary widely and like stomach capacity, do not lend well to visual representation given our current knowledge.”
+Exact volumes cannot be standardized, but data suggest that anatomic and physiologic stomach capacity vary widely.”
+In addition, “It is important to note that because a wide range of feeding volumes on day one (1-20 mL) and day three (13 to 103 mL) has been reported, and the reasons for these variances are unclear, it may be best to simply acknowledge that feeding volumes vary widely and like stomach capacity, do not lend well to the visual representation given our current knowledge.”

-Despite that qualification, new moms are inundated with images where there are a series of bottles filled with milk depicting the size of an infant stomach according to each day after birth, sometimes compared with fruit or different sized marbles and balls.
-A mother sent this picture to us which was in her hospital room after the birth of her baby.
-She also received inaccurate education about the newborn stomach size and thought her formula fed baby only needed 5 ml at each feeding.
+New moms are inundated with images of a series of bottles filled with milk depicting the size of an infant’s stomach according to each day after birth, sometimes compared with fruit or different-sized marbles and balls.
+A mother sent this picture to us, which was in her hospital room after the birth of her baby.
+She also received inaccurate education about the newborn stomach size and thought her formula-fed baby only needed 5 ml at each feeding.

-I continued to search for more resources and I found more recent research in 2013 from Nils J. Bergman who published this study, which says:
+I continued to search for more resources, and I found research in 2013 from Consulting Public Health Physician Nils J. Bergman, who published this study, which says:

 “There is insufficient evidence on optimal neonatal feeding intervals, with a wide range of practices.
 The stomach capacity could determine feeding frequency.
 A literature search was conducted for studies reporting volumes or dimensions of stomach capacity before or after birth.
 Six articles were found, suggesting a stomach capacity of 20 ml at birth.”